Siping (rubber): Tires

 Large sipes are usually built into the tread during manufacturing.
 Sipes may also be cut into the tread at a later date, called "microsiping".
 Bandag developed a machine for microsiping which places a curved knife blade at a slight angle on a rotating drum.
 The drum is placed so when it is pressed against the tread the tire is pressed into an exaggerated hollow, as if driving down a rail.
 The drum is lubricated and rotated and the knife makes a series of diagonal cuts across the tread.
 For improved traction, the tire may be siped twice, leaving diamond-shaped blocks.
 A significant problem with field siping is that the tread picks up rocks, glass, and other hard road debris in use, and even with thorough cleaning the knife service life is often poor.

 Microsiping can dramatically improve tire traction in rain and snow.
 However, microsiped tires may also have increased road noise and tire wear when operated on dry surfaces.
 Consumer Reports recommends against adding more than "the sipes that your tires come with" because of longevity and dry performance.
 Some companies such as Les Schwab claim that microsiped tires reduce tire friction heat and tire wear and extends the life of the tire.

 Both Bridgestone and Michelin sell snow tires that are siped at the factory, while Saf-Tee Siping and Grooving sells machines that can sipe most standard vehicle tires.
 Siping can also be done by hand.
 Siping tires may void the manufacturer's warranty.
 Claims that extended life is achieved by siping may only apply to certain environments, operating temperatures, and rubber compound builds.

 Use in racing tires

 Fine slits are cut into the tire with a narrow blade, not near the size of a groove.
 Racing tires are siped to increase speed.
-The increased traction allows better contact to the dirt racing surface for increased braking, acceleration, and turning.
+The increased traction allows better contact to the racing surface for increased braking, acceleration, and turning.
 The sipes allow the tire to heat quicker at the start of their use and cool quicker.